cxcorp/lacuna/README.md

 ## Current state
 The Lacuna library (`lacuna-core`) is mostly feature-complete.
 It has classes for enumerating processes, and reading and writing a process's memory on both Windows and Linux.
 Common primitive datatypes are supported in addition to raw bytes.
 The library is quite inefficient currently, as it opens and closes a process handle on _each read or write_ ([#14](https://github.com/cxcorp/lacuna/issues/14)), and throws exceptions to signify failed reads ([#12](https://github.com/cxcorp/lacuna/issues/12)).

 The GUI (`lacuna-ui`) can currently enumerate the processes, and read and write raw bytes with a hex editor component.
-Common primitive datatypes are not supported yet.
-A feature for saving and loading bookmarks is on its way.
+Common data types can be written with a data inspector gadget.

 ![](http://i.imgur.com/7nx3zf8.png)
 ![](http://i.imgur.com/ESrx0Us.png)